Image 2023 08 08 T03 44 42

 So where should you start?

-Whether that's down to your knowledge of the organisation from personal contact, research you've done, enthusiasm for what they do, or a great match between their values and yours, make sure it comes across loud and clear.
+Whether that's down to your knowledge of the organisation from personal contact or experience, research you've done, enthusiasm for what they do, or a great match between their values and yours, make sure it comes across loud and clear.
 Nobody ever hired the candidate who didn't seem that bothered about getting the job.

 Matching the person specification